 Vocational Service encourages Rotarians to serve others through their vocations and to practice high ethical standards.

 Community Service covers the projects and activities the club undertakes to improve life in its community.

 International Service encompasses actions taken to expand Rotary’s humanitarian reach around the globe and to promote world understanding and peace.

 Youth Services recognizes the positive change implemented by youth and young adults through leadership development activities, service projects, and exchange programs.

 To keep clubs strong, every Rotarian must share the responsibility of bringing new people into Rotary.
 Even new members can bring guests to club meetings or invite them to participate in a service project.
 Keeping members involved in Rotary is another responsibility.
 Fostering strong fellowship and encouraging early participation in service projects are two of the best ways to sustain a club’s membership.

 Club members are required to pay annual dues to their clubs, districts, and Rotary International, as well as the subscription fee to the appropriate Rotary magazine.

 Club members are encouraged to volunteer for leadership roles at the club level and beyond.
-To learn more about leadership opportunities in your district, see the district leadership seminar page and the club committees page.
+To learn more about leadership opportunities in your district, see the district leadership page and the club committees page.